 WIFI & SIM Card Expense: $150USD

 That leaves everything else.
-We kept a kitty on the truck that everyone pitched into to buy community toilet paper and occasionally some fruit to snack on.
+We kept a kitty on the truck that everyone pitched in to buy community toilet paper and occasionally some fruit to snack on.

 Miscellaneous Expenses: $60USD per person